 For many, a mortgage banker and mortgage broker are the same.
 They’re really not.
 They are the same because they’re a source for home financing but how they get a home loan ultimately to the closing table is different.
 A mortgage banker and broker might sound the same to the everyday consumer but there are some stark differences.
 Differences that can really affect your mortgage outcome.

-First though, let’s understand what a mortgage banker is and then we’ll talk about brokers.
+First, let’s understand what a mortgage banker does.
 As you know, I’m a mortgage broker and I work with mortgage bankers and wholesale lenders, so I understand the differences completely.
 A mortgage banker is an entity that originates, processes, approves and funds a home loan.
-That means a consumer will apply for a mortgage and the mortgage is then handed over to the processing department.
+That means a borrowers will apply for a mortgage and the mortgage is then handed over to the processing department.
 The processor gathers all the documents needed in order to close the loan as well as ordering required third party services.

 Once the loan has been completely documented, it heads on over to the underwriting department.
 The underwriting department is the area where the loan file is scrutinized making sure the file meets the requirements for the selected loan program.
 Finally, once the loan has been approved, loan papers are delivered to the settlement agent.
 At the settlement, papers are signed and returned to the lender who then wires in the necessary amount to fully fund the mortgage loan.